Recipe Box: login | register

 1 cup granulated sugar

-2 cups candies toffee bits
+2 cups toffee bits

-1 pt. fresh strawberry, cut into quarters
+1 pt. fresh strawberries, cut into quarters

 Heat the oven to 400°F. Line 2 baking sheets with parchment paper.